 Variations in photoreceptor reflectivity have been observed in different disease states.
 Photoreceptor reflectivity in AO appears to represent an optical biomarker of photoreceptor integrity.
 In patients with achromatopsia the remaining cones are sparse and have been shown to reduce reflectivity.
-Similar cone phenotype is also seen in patients with opsin mutations, acute macular neuroretinopathy (AMN) and closed globe blunt ocular trauma.
+Similar cone phenotype is also seen in patients with opsin mutations, acute macular neuroretinopathy (AMN) and closed globe blunt ocular trauma.33

-Rod and cone photoreceptors have been also shown to vary in intensity over time and by developing methods to quantify this temporal variability more insight into the health of photoreceptors may be available.
+Rod and cone photoreceptors have been also shown to vary in intensity over time and by developing methods to quantify this temporal variability more insight into the health of photoreceptors may be available.34 cone count.14 Hence it can help prioritize those patients who can undergo trial of gene therapy (i.e those with certain number of retained cones) over patients who may not benefit from therapy (those with absent cones).